 In about 1884, when he was age 23 and she 15, Eugenus married Sarah V. Michaels (1869- ? ), daughter of William Michaels of Pisgah.
 Her maiden name also has been spelled "Mitchell."

-They went on to have five children -- May C. Helmick, Ray Ernest Gribble, Guy G. Gribble, William Hugh Gribble and Frank F. Gribble.
+They went on to produce a brood of five children -- May C. Helmick, Ray Ernest Gribble, Guy G. Gribble, William Hugh Gribble and Frank F. Gribble.
 The next-to-last son was born in 1894 in Terra Alta, Preston County.

 The federal census of 1900 shows the Gribbles residing near Morgantown, Monongalia County, WV, north of Decker Creek.
 That year, Eugene was employed as a stone mason and Sarah had seasonal work as a binder in a woolen mill.